DecisionsDev/odm-docker-kubernetes/contrib/monitor/opentelemetry/README.md

 ## Install ODM with the Open Telemetry agent

 In this tutorial, we will inject the OpenTelemetry java agent inside the Decision Server Runtime and configure it to communicate with the OTEL Collector using JVM options.
 Then, we will manage some execution to generate traces and inspect them with the Jaeger UI.
+The OpenShift documentation is installing Jaeger in the **tracing-system** project.

 ### Prepare your environment for the ODM installation (5 min)